klaytn/klaytn-docs/docs/klaytn/design/transactions/ethereum.md

 ### RLP Encoding for SenderTxHash <a id="rlp-encoding-for-sendertxhash"></a>

-To make a `SenderTxHash`, the RLP serialization proceeds as follows:
+To obtain `SenderTxHash` for this transaction type, the RLP serialization proceeds as follows:

 ```javascript
 SenderTxHashRLP = EthereumTransactionType || encode([chainId, nonce, gasPrice, gasLimit, to, value, data, accessList, v, r, s])